When Brighton won the Charity Shield to become champions of England

 Even over 100 years ago, going to watch the Albion was done more in hope than expectation.
 Not many people outside Brighton gave Robson and his players a chance.

-After all, Villa were the biggest club in the land from the superior Football League.
+After all, Villa were the biggest club in the country at the time from the superior Football League.
 The Albion’s Charlie Webb described it as “David versus Goliath”.

 Brighton turned up at Stamford Bridge in horse drawn carriages after a train journey made alongside hoards of fans.
 On arrival, it became clear that no Villa supporters had even entertained the idea of defeat to the Southern League minnows.

-Brighton’s football was described by the media as not being as pretty to watch as Villa’s because they did not keep the ball on the floor quite so skilfully as their rivals, but the Albion did have more dash and consistency.
+Brighton’s football was described by the media as not being pretty because they did not keep the ball on the floor quite so skilfully as Villa.
+But the Albion did have more dash and consistency.

-Bob Whitting in the Brighton goal was said to have so little to do that you could count the saves he made on the fingers of one hand.
+That meant Bob Whitting in the Brighton goal had so little to do that you could count the saves he made on the fingers of one hand.
 In front of him, Fred Blackman and captain Joe Leeming were giving their best.

 The Sussex Daily News described the noise that greeted the goal as being “something to remember.”
 Villa threw players forward after that and Robson responded by dropping Webb in as an additional defender, like a 1910 version of Adam Virgo.

-As the realisation began to dawn on Villa that they were about to be the victims of an almighty shock, they began adopting some rather rough tactics.
+As the realisation dawned on Villa that they were about to be the victims of an almighty shock, they began adopting some rather rough tactics.

 Nothing that Villa tried worked though.
 The Albion saw out the remainder of the match and upon the final whistle, the crowd surged onto the pitch to celebrate.

-Mr Charles Crump, the vice President of the Football Association, presented Leeming with the trophy, which he lifted to deafening cheers.
+Mr Charles Crump, the vice President of the Football Association, presented Leeming with the trophy.
+He lifted it to deafening cheers.
 Brighton had won the Charity Shield – the Albion were champions of England.

 The party though was only just beginning.
 The team arrived back in Brighton at 11.30pm that evening, with the station packed to the rafters.
 Outside was equally busy.
-When they alighted from the train, people began waving their hats around in the air.
+When the players alighted from the train, people began waving their hats around in the air.

-The fans meanwhile dispersed to carry on the celebrations long into the night, presumably in whatever was the early 20th century version of Molly Malone’s.
+With the players heading back to the Goldstone Ground, Albion fans dispersed to carry on the celebrations long into the night.
+Presumably in whatever was the early 20th century version of Molly Malone’s.

-It was a party that went down in the town’s history and was talked about for many years, similar to the scenes that greeted Chris Hughton’s side’s promotion to the Premier League in 2017.
+It was a party that went down in the town’s history and was talked about for many years, similar to the scenes that greeted Chris Hughton’s Brighton winning promotion to the Premier League in 2017.

-All three of the Albion’s trophies from that 1909-10 season were put on display in the window of Mr Horton-Stephens’ hosiery shop at 42 Western Road – now Card Factory and the Cancer Research Charity Shop – where they received great attention from the general public.
+All three of the Albion’s trophies from that 1909-10 season were put on display in the window of Mr Horton-Stephens’ hosiery shop at 42 Western Road – the Cancer Research Charity Shop to modern-day Seagulls supporters – where they received great attention from the general public.

 17 days after the game, a smoking-concert was held at the Dome where the Albion players were presented with further medals by both the Mayor of Brighton, Alderman Edward Geere and the Mayor of Hove, Captain Fraser.

-Hopefully, Paul Barber isn’t reading this and picking up any ideas about Albion supporters contributing to player bonuses come the end of the season.
+Hopefully, Paul Barber OBE is not reading this and picking up any ideas about Albion supporters contributing to player bonuses come the end of the season.

 In historical terms, Brighton beating Aston Villa was the only time that a Southern League outfit defeated their Football League counterparts in the Charity Shield.